 Webinar Series for Primary Progressive Aphasia

 Around 2004, those around Larry began to notice a change.
 His expressive language was starting to deteriorate, but his cognition was as sharp as ever.
 We, his family, embarked on a circuitous and often frustrating journey to get an accurate diagnosis.
-He was finally diagnosed with Primary Progressive Aphasia and over time, showed signs of a growing generalized dementia.
-Dr. Lawrence Albert passed away August 7th, 2011, after a long struggle with his disease.
-Larry donated his brain to Frontotemporal Degeneration research at Northwestern University.
+He was finally diagnosed with PPA and, over time, showed signs of a growing generalized dementia.
+He passed away Aug.
+7, 2011, after a long struggle with his disease.
+Larry donated his brain to frontotemporal degeneration research at Northwestern University.
 He was buried with his favorite martini shaker and Captain Lawrence Beer baseball cap and will always live on in his family’s memories.
-Cheers Daddy!
+Cheers, Daddy!Back to top